hxmkuma/beta_betabinomial_graphs/README.md

 # beta_betabinomial_graphs

-You can access to this app from the link below.
+You can click the link below to get access to this app.
 https://beta-betabinomial-graphs.herokuapp.com/

 ## Description